 Oak is descended from Jonathan (GG-GF) via Samuel (G-GF), Edwin (GF), Francis (F).

-Diana Bain is descended from Jonathan Thorne (GGG-GF), via Edwin Thorne (GG-GF), Chester Thorne (G-GF), Anita Thorne Corse Stone(GM), Nancy Lamb (Anita Thorne Corse) (M).
+She currently lives in Bridport, VT with her husband Charles (Charlie).
+They have two grown children.
+She graduated from Brown University.
+Dinah is descended from Jonathan Thorne (GGG-GF), via Edwin Thorne (GG-GF), Chester Thorne (G-GF), Anita Thorne Corse Stone(GM), Nancy Lamb (Anita Thorne Corse) (M).

 Oakleigh Thorne founded, and serves as CEO of, Thorndale Farm LLC, the entity that oversees his Great, Great Grandfather Oakleigh Thorne’s branch of the family’ investment portfolio, which includes both indirect investments as well as direct investments.
 The firm’s direct investments focus on information services companies and include Gogo, Inc.; Shoppertrak, Corp.; Datamark, Inc., and Machinerylink, Inc. ‘